nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 1. You can now launch the Porch server locally in VSCode by selecting the "Launch Server" configuration on the VSCode "Run and Debug" window.
 For more information please refer to the [VSCode debugging documentation](https://code.visualstudio.com/docs/editor/debugging).

-1. Check that the apiservice is now Ready:
+1. Check that the apiservice is ready:
 ```
 kubectl get apiservice v1alpha1.porch.kpt.dev
 ```